 For Your Consideration

 Although there may be no minimum drinking age in your host country (or a lower drinking age than in the U.S.), the customs regarding alcohol use in your host country may be very different from those in the U.S. You may be tempted to slip into - or to maintain - patterns of alcohol misuse while abroad.
 Such use may occur for a variety of reasons: a mistaken impression of how alcohol is used in your new surroundings; cheaper costs in some countries; a lower minimum drinking age; more lenient laws against drunkenness; or a desire to experiment or fit in.
-Alcohol abuse and misuse are not tolerated globally and will not be tolerated on ASU study abroad programs.
+Alcohol abuse and misuse are not tolerated globally and will not be tolerated on ASU Global Education programs.
 Alcohol misuse is defined as any use that is harmful or potentially harmful to oneself or to others.
 Alcohol abuse is planned, systematic misuse of alcohol.